Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

     }

     //
-    // Here is what you need to implemented for Phat Function, you can customize your logic with
+    // Here is what you need to implemented for Phat Contract, you can customize your logic with
     // JavaScript here.
     //
-    // The function will be called with two parameters:
+    // The Phat Contract will be called with two parameters:
     //
     // - request: The raw payload from the contract call `request` (check the `request` function in TestLensApiConsumerConract.sol).
     //            In this example, it's a tuple of two elements: [requestId, profileId]